St. John Cantius Church (Chicago): Architecture

-The interior is in the Baroque style.
-Eight stone columns support the vault.
-The present decoration is the result of several interior decorations within the first forty years of completion.

-The church's main altar, as well as its matching two side altars reputedly originate from the 1893 Columbian Exposition.
-In 1903 the interior was painted for the first time, and it was at this time that all the plaster and wood ornament were added and the church received the character it has today.
+The interior is in the Baroque style, eight stone columns support the vault.
+In 1903 the interior was painted for the first time, and it was at this time that all the plaster and wood ornament were added and the church.
 The stained glass windows were made by Gawin Co. of Milwaukee, while the interior murals were painted by Lesiewicz around 1920.
-In addition to religious scenes, such as the Resurrection under the main altar, the artist decorated the side walls with paintings of Polish patron saints.
+Including religious scenes, and images of Polish patron saints.

 An inlaid hardwood floor was installed in St. John Cantius Church in 1997 in a design by Jed Gibbons.
 Sixteen varieties of wood from around the world were used for the inlaid medallions.
 The sacred art of the floor is designed as a teaching tool.
 The medallions inlaid into the main aisle tell the story of salvation: Star of David—Jesus was born as a Jew; Three Crowns—with the arrival of the Three Kings Jesus was made manifest to the world and, in Christian baptism, one is born priest, prophet, and king; Instruments of the Passion—Christ's suffering for our Salvation; Banner—the Resurrection; Star—Christ is the Light of the World.
-This floor, which is reputedly the only of its kind in the United States, has already won three national awards.

 In 2003, work was completed on a replica of the renowned Veit Stoss Altar (Ołtarz Wita Stwosza) of St. Mary's Basilica in Kraków.
-Carved by artist Michał Batkiewicz over an eight-year period, this imposing one-third scale copy is the largest and most detailed of work of its kind, and was commissioned as a tribute to the Galician immigrants who founded the parish in 1893.
-The altar was solemnly dedicated by Józef Glemp, the Cardinal Primate of Poland in August 2003.
+Carved by artist Michał Batkiewicz over an eight-year period, this one-third scale copy was commissioned as a tribute to the Galician immigrants who founded the parish in 1893.

 A permanent exhibit of sacred art is located in the church's north tower.
 The collection's centerpiece is a Neapolitan "presepio" (Italian for creche) from Rome.
-Among St. John Cantius's many other treasures are a nineteenth-century copy of the icon of Our Lady of Częstochowa adorned with jeweled crowns personally blessed by Pope John Paul II; a reproduction of the famous miraculous crucifix from Limpus, Portugal, a nineteenth-century Pietà from Bavaria, Germany, a hand written altar missal on display, as well as several hundred authenticated relics of saints.
+The parish also has a nineteenth-century copy of the icon of Our Lady of Częstochowa adorned with jeweled crowns blessed by Pope John Paul II; a reproduction of a crucifix from Limpus, Portugal, a nineteenth-century Pietà from Bavaria, Germany, a hand written altar missal on display, as well as several hundred authenticated relics of saints.